highlanderkev/ReactiveAkka.Net/slides.md

 - expect failures and need to monitor (supervise) work
 - stateful components capable of updating state based off events from another component
 - clustering with a master-slave configuration (supervisor-> many workers)
+- really anything that is going to use a lot of interprocess communication

 When to consider others: TPL Dataflow or Async/Await
 ===